Further Information about Services & Therapeutic Approach Xeg

 Cognitive behavioural therapy: designed to help solve problems such as anxiety, depression, post-traumatic stress disorder and substance misuse.
 Aims to change thoughts, beliefs, attitudes, expectations and actions.
 Stems from the theory that the way we think affects how we feel and what we do and visa versa.
 It is then necessary to change thoughts and behaviours simultaneously.

-Life coaching: a personal service to an individual that is non-judgemental and will assist to guide and motivate and be a source of support.
+Life coaching: a personal service to an individual that is non-judgemental and will assist to guide, challenge, motivate and be a source of support.

 Mentoring: where an experienced individual collaborates with an inexperienced person to assist in training and supporting them to reach where the experienced individual is.